Sam Underwood: Career

 While appearing as Marchbanks in George Bernard Shaw's Candida at the Irish Repertory Theatre, New York, in April 2010, Underwood was asked to play the part of Alan Strang in a production of Equus at the John Drew Theater at Guild Hall of East Hampton, co-starring alongside Alec Baldwin.

 In 2013, Underwood was cast in the eighth season of television series Dexter in the recurring role of Zach Hamilton, Dexter Morgan's "protégé".
 He subsequently joined the third season of Homeland as Leo Carras.

 Beginning in February 2014, Underwood took on the dual roles of twins Mark and Luke Gray in the second season of the Fox murder mystery The Following.
 But after the death of Luke, he was left playing Mark - who had split identities - in its third and final season.

-As of 2017, Underwood joined the cast of the hit AMC thriller series Fear the Walking Dead in its third season as Jake Otto, the enigmatic son of the colony leader.
+As of 2017, Underwood joined the cast of the AMC thriller series Fear the Walking Dead in its third season as Jake Otto, the enigmatic son of the colony leader.

 In 2019, Underwood was cast as Adam Carrington in The CW television series Dynasty, a reboot of the 1980s series of the same name.

 In 2025, Underwood starred in the play Ivanov at the Unadilla Theatre in Calais, Vermont.

 Personal life

 Underwood married actress Valorie Curry on May 13, 2016.
-They divorced in April 2023.
+They separated in 2022 and divorced in April 2023.

 On October 7, 2023, Underwood was arrested on felony domestic battery charges after he allegedly got into a physical altercation with an unidentified woman.
 He was released after approximately 10 hours in custody.